Switching From an Interest Only to a Repayment Mortgage

 It’s not unusual to find borrowers with an interest-only mortgage looking for ways to transfer it to a repayment mortgage.
 This is because, while only paying the interest keeps your monthly payments down, it can be more costly in the long run, plus repayment vehicles can sometimes falter.

-In this article we’ll explain why switching is actively encouraged by some lenders, how to go about transferring your mortgage if you decide it’s right for you, and why using a whole-of-market mortgage broker is your best route to the most affordable deal.
+In this article, we’ll explain why switching is actively encouraged by some lenders, how to transfer your mortgage if you decide it’s right for you, and why using a mortgage broker is your best route to the most affordable deal.

 Can you change your mortgage from interest-only to repayment?

 Yes!
-Many lenders prefer repayment mortgages for residential borrowers as they reduce your balance over time to give you and your provider added security.
+Many lenders prefer repayment mortgages for residential borrowers.
+These mortgages reduce your balance over time, giving you and your provider added security.

-With some repayment vehicles expected to fall short as interest-only mortgages expire, switching to repayment could be the difference between staying in your home or being forced to sell your property so as to pay off your mortgage from the proceeds.
+With some repayment vehicles expected to fail as interest-only mortgages expire, switching to repayment could be the difference between staying in your home and being forced to sell your property to pay off your mortgage from the proceeds.

-Fortunately, it’s a pretty straightforward process and help is available if you get stuck.
+Fortunately, it’s a straightforward process; help is available if you get stuck.

 What are the implications of switching?

 The chances are your monthly repayments will go up after you switch.
-With that said, if the value of your property has risen significantly since taking out your mortgage, your loan to value (LTV) could be lower which may mean you might benefit from a better interest rate on your new deal.
+That said, if the value of your property has risen significantly since taking out your mortgage, your loan-to-value (LTV) could be lower, which may mean you might benefit from a better interest rate on your new deal.

-Remember, with interest-only, the capital balance of your original mortgage won’t have come down so the property value is crucial here.
+Remember, with interest-only, the capital balance of your original mortgage will remain the same, so the property value is crucial.

 If the value of your property has decreased, you could find it difficult to remortgage and will need to approach a specialist lender.

-When considering whether to switch, think about other financial commitments that are expiring.
+When considering whether to switch, think about other expiring financial commitments.
 For example, when your car finance is cleared, you may be able to put a few hundred pounds a month towards a repayment mortgage without increasing your total monthly outgoings.

-You can get an idea of how your repayments will change using our mortgage calculator, which is set to repayment by default but includes the option to compare the results with interest-only figures.
+Our mortgage calculator, which is set to repayment by default but includes the option to compare the results with interest-only figures, can help you get an idea of how your repayments will change.

 Mortgage Repayment Calculator